mpiedrav32/mpiedrav32/writings/writings-2024.md

 # Flower shop, grocery store

 I still remember my (late) math professor, the nonstandard analyst, talking about a computer science professor who was a classmate of him.
-Back then, the math major and the computer science major shared courses like real analysis.
+Back then, the math major and the computer science major shared courses, like real analysis.

 The parents of that computer science professor ran a flower shop.
 My math professor considered that the computer science professor should have continued with the flower business, instead of choosing an academic career path.